 No, you don't have to accept a smart meter if you don’t want one.

-Energy companies have to take ‘all reasonable steps’ to install smart meters in their customers’ homes.
+Energy companies must take ‘all reasonable steps’ to install smart meters in their customers’ homes.
 This is set out in the conditions of their licenses to supply gas and electricity.

-‘All reasonable steps’ isn’t clearly defined, though, and energy regulator Ofgem will judge if suppliers have done this.
-Those that don’t meet their targets risk fines, so they’re under pressure.
+They have to set themselves annual targets for installing smart meters by the end of 2025.
+‘All reasonable steps’ isn’t clearly defined, though, and Ofgem judges whether suppliers have done this.
+Companies that don’t meet their targets can be fined, so they’re under pressure.